sagautam5/local-states-nepal/docs/usage/District.md

     $districtDetails = $district->getDistrictsByProvince(3);
     ```

-7. Search District By Keyword
+7. Search districts by key and value with exact match option

    ```php
     <?php